lede-project/source/README.md

 1. Using the `onion/omega2-source` Docker image **Recommended method**
 2. Running the build system on a Linux system

+**We strongly recommend first building firmware with our configuration and THEN adding your own customizations**

 ## Using the Docker Image